JadaDev/TinyCMS/README.md

 ## About TinyCMS
-TinyCMS is going to be a multi emulator support CMS for World of Warcraft Emulation.
-Feel free to follow our progress right here on our github page.
-This is a work in progress and is not recommended for production right now.
+TinyCMS is a content management system (CMS) designed for World of Warcraft emulation, offering support for multiple emulators and built using the Laravel framework.
+Keep up to date with our progress by following our GitHub page.
+Please note that this project is a work in progress (WIP) and currently in its early stages of development; it is not recommended for use in production environments.